facebook/react-native/docs/IntegrationWithExistingApps.md

     }
 }
 ```

-> Finally onActivityResult() method (as shown in the code below) has to be overridden to handle the permission Accepted or Denied cases for consistent UX.
+Finally, the `onActivityResult()` method (as shown in the code below) has to be overridden to handle the permission Accepted or Denied cases for consistent UX.

 ```java
 @Override